41 Tauri

 41 Tauri is a single-lined spectroscopic binary system in the zodiacal constellation of Taurus; 41 Tauri is its Flamsteed designation.
 The star has a visual magnitude of 5.19, making it visible to the naked eye from brighter suburban skies (according to the Bortle scale).
 Parallax measurements put it at a distance of roughly 404 light years from the Sun.

 This is a chemically peculiar star and was first classified as a silicon star by American astronomer William Morgan in 1933.
 The stellar spectrum displays an overabundance of heavier elements; particularly silicon and gallium.
 These abundances may be caused by the magnetic field of the star, which produces concentrations of the observed elements in the outer atmosphere.
+In 1962, Karl D. Rakos announced that 41 Tauri is a variable star based on observations made in 1960 and 1961.
 It is an α² Canum Venaticorum-type variable star, ranging in magnitude from 5.15 down to 5.22.
 These variations are likely due to large spots or rings on the side of the star being observed.